Alken & Venn

 A House Divided

-Of course, it is impressive for someone to be the founder of even a single nation, so did this person really establish them separately?
-Perhaps the countries’ two histories were once one?
-Put another way, Alken and Venn may have been founded as a single nation that split into two competing states later down the line as a result of some civil conflict.
+The kingdoms share a “founder” (祖) per the Ring of Blades’ description.
+Although not necessarily a man as the localization claims, it is impressive for someone to be the founder of even a single nation, let alone two.
+Did this person really establish them separately, right next door?
+Or, perhaps the countries’ two histories once one?
+Put another way, Alken and Venn may have been founded as one country that split into two competing states later down the line as a result of some civil conflict.
 This way, they could both claim lineage to the same founder despite having become different entities.
-This scenario would also explain the nations’ bitter hatred for one another — a divide in society, culture, and politics could have easily escalated into civil war that ended in a stalemate, forcing both sides to develop into independent states whilst they continued vying for supremacy.
-Further evidence to this notion is the fact that both the prince and princess create the same puppets to guard their local bell towers from their lover, implying both Alken and Venn share knowledge of this specific art.
+That scenario would also clarify the bitter hatred — a divide in society, culture, and politics across a wide geography can easily escalate into civil war that ended in stalemate, forcing both sides to develop into independent states whilst they continued vying for supremacy.
+Further evidence to this notion is the fact that both the prince and princess create identical puppets, insinuating that both Alken and Venn shared knowledge of this specific art.
 If the two kingdoms had originally been one, then this comes as no surprise.

-Ring of power made in the shape of the choice weapon of Adgarz, imparted as the mad knight of Aaken.
+Ring of power modeled on the choice weapon of Adgarz, imparted as the mad knight of Alken.
 Boosts the equipper’s physical attack power.

-Aaken and Vein, two countries that once existed in this land, had an intensely hateful relationship despite having the same founder.
+Alken and Venn, two countries that once existed in this land, had an intensely hateful relationship despite having the same founder.

 Helmet that is likened to a giant rock.
 Boasts tremendous defense power while also exceedingly heavy.